I have a story no one else can tell.

-Sahra V. Nguyen is a writer, director, and filmmaker currently based in Brooklyn, New York.
+Sahra V. Nguyen is an award-winning filmmaker, director, writer & entrepreneur currently based in Brooklyn, New York.

 She has served as the Director of the Writing Success Program at the University of California, Los Angeles where she helped undergraduate students develop critical thinking skills, self-empowerment and agency through the writing process.

 Sahra has published an e-book of poetry titled, "One Ounce Gold," and has been published in the print anthology, "Pho For Life."
 Her writing primarily explores themes of identity, race in America, the Vietnamese American experience and the power of human potential.